Jensen Motors Employees A-Z

 Spicer was recruited directly by Kevin Beattie in 1964, and worked directly under Beattie as Deputy Chief Engineer, Spicer took over as Chief Engineer after the death of Beattie.
 He headed the experimental department, and remained at Jensen Motors until 1976.
 At which time two new companies were formed, Jensen Parts & Service, and Jensen Special Products.
 Spicer moved to Jensen Special Products as Chief Engineer.
 After JSP folded, Spicer set up a Subaru delership near Ayr, called S&S Services.

-Stadden came to Jensen Motors Ltd from Jaguar in 1969 (?), he was brought in over John Hackett as the company expanded.
-Stadden was later given the title Parts Director by Qvale.
+Mike Staddon came to Jensen Motors Ltd from Jaguar in 1969 (?), he was brought in over John Hackett as the company expanded.
+Staddon was later given the title Parts Director by Qvale.
 He remained with the company until 1975 (?).

 ALAN STANYER – QUALITY ENGINEER